RespiraWorks/Ventilator/manufacturing/wiring/README.md

 ### Proportional solenoid valve

-- To connect the solenoid to the PCB, you will need to crimp a 2-pin XH connector to the wires:
+To connect the solenoid to the PCB, you will need to crimp a 2-pin XH connector to the wires.

+- Using:
   - 2x XH crimp contacts `[A1]`
   - XH 6-pin housings `[A2]`
   - Shrink tubing `[A20]`